kaipai-ren/DeePEST-OS/README.md

   conda activate deepest_os
   ```

-  The virtual environment installation should be completed within tens of minutes.
+  The installation speed depends on the network quality.
+According to local tests, using this option can usually result in a successful installation within a dozen minutes.

 - **Installation option 2**